lsst-dm/dm_dev_guide/tools/git_lfs.rst

 There are two caveats for working with LFS: HTTPS is always used, and Git LFS must be told to track new binary file types.

 First, DM's LFS implementation mandates the HTTPS transport protocol.
-Developers used to working with `ssh-agent <http://www.openbsd.org/cgi-bin/man.cgi?query=ssh-agent&sektion=1>`_ for passwordless GitHub interaction should use a :ref:`Git credential helper <git-credential-helper>`, and follow the directions above for configuring their credentials.
+Developers used to working with `ssh-agent <http://www.openbsd.org/cgi-bin/man.cgi?query=ssh-agent&sektion=1>`_ for passwordless GitHub interaction should use a :ref:`Git credential helper <git-credential-helper>`, and follow the :ref:`directions above <git-lfs-auth>` for configuring their credentials.

 Note this *does not* preclude using ``git+git`` or ``git+ssh`` for working with a Git remote itself; it is only the LFS traffic that always uses HTTPS.